Dr.Deyn Natthakhet Yaemim MD, Last reviewed 28 January 2020

 Can hepatitis C be cured?

 The good news is yes, Hepatitis C (hep C) can be cured.
-The new medicines, known as direct-acting antivirals (DAAs) are taken orally, are more effective and have less side-effects.
+Hepatitis C infection is treated with antiviral medications.
+The new medicines, known as direct-acting antivirals (DAAs) are taken orally, are more effective, intended to clear the virus from your body and have less side-effects.
+The goal of treatment is to have no hepatitis C virus detected.
 You may have to take the pill once a day for 12 weeks or 24 weeks up to the type of the virus.
 The number of weeks that you need to be on treatment has also reduced and this is likely to improve even further as more new drugs become available.
-The new medicines are effective in treating and curing hep C in more than 90% of people[i].
+Your doctor will monitor you and test your blood to see if the virus is gone.
+About 12 weeks after treatment ends, you'll be retested to see that the virus is all gone and your treatment is successful.
+The new medicines are effective in treating and curing hep C in more than 95% of people[i].

 Who can access the new cures?

 Anyone in around the world who is living with chronic hepatitis C can access the new medicines to cure their hep C at Pulse Clinic Bangkok.
 This is regardless of whether or not you are currently injecting drugs or you are accessing treatment for drug dependency.

 DAA treatment are offered to HIV positive people with HCV coinfection.
 Hepatitis C virus treatment guidelines recommend everyone should be treated.

 Since February 2017, DAAs are recommended in the UK and Thailand for all genotypes.
 No-one should need to use the old HCV treatment with pegylated interferon (PEG-IFN) and ribavirin (RBV) anymore.